OBDS-Training/Help/content/en/docs/connect/ssh-change-password/index.md

 ---
 title: "Change your SSH password"
-description: "The randomly generated password that you received by email should be replaced by a new secure and memorable password."
+description: "The randomly generated password that you received by email should be replaced by a new, secure, and memorable password."
-lead: "The randomly generated password that you received by email should be replaced by a new secure and memorable password."
+lead: "The randomly generated password that you received by email should be replaced by a new, secure, and memorable password."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false